James-Akerman/allabouththatpooch/README.md

 # All about that pooch

 ## Overview of the Project
 An website all about dogs.
 Users can upload an image of their favourite dog the website will guess what breed it is, as well as recieve a caption for the uploaded image.
-The website also contains interesting information dog weights scrapped from the [American Kennal Club website](https://www.akc.org/expert-advice/nutrition/breed-weight-chart/).
+The website also contains interesting on information dog weights (in pounds) which has been scrapped from the [American Kennal Club website](https://www.akc.org/expert-advice/nutrition/breed-weight-chart/).

 ### Key Website Features
 - **Image Caption Generator**